 Study Limitations Make It Hard to Draw a Conclusion

 The various studies listed above used participants with different genders, ages, and geographical locations.
 This variety makes it impossible to effectively compare the research in order to draw conclusions about which season is worst for acne.
-Therefore, scientists will need to perform more carefully controlled research with what is called a "standard research population" in order to determine if acne worsens during a particular season.
+Therefore, we will need more carefully controlled research with what is called a "standard research population" in order to determine if acne worsens during a particular season.

-If acne does in fact get worse in the winter, why might this be so?
-Let's look at hypotheses that explain why acne may worsen during winter and improve during the summer.
+If acne does in fact get worse in the summer or winter, why might this be so?
+Let's start with arguments why acne might worsen during summer and improve during winter.

 Why Acne Might Worsen During Winter

-First, it's important to understand that acne is associated with elevated skin oil (sebum) levels in the skin.
-In other words, more sebum means more acne.
-That might make you think that scientists found that sebum levels rise in the winter, but the opposite is true.
-Research has shown that acne patients experience a decrease in sebum during the winter season.
-Therefore, if acne does indeed worsen during the winter season, it is because of something other than sebum production.
-To identify what might be the culprit, scientists performed four studies between 2014 and 2015 and concluded that it may stem from changes in skin hydration.
+- Skin hydration: To identify what might be the culprit in winter acne, scientists performed four studies between 2014 and 2015 and concluded that it may stem from changes in skin hydration.
 More specifically, patients in all four studies experienced a decrease in skin hydration during the winter season.
-Skin hydration is crucial for maintaining the healthy skin barrier, which is important in managing acne.11,13-16
+Skin hydration is crucial for maintaining the healthy skin barrier, which is important in managing acne.13,19-22

-Additional research on the skin barrier function during winter has found one particular component of the skin barrier called ceramides, which can affect acne severity.
+- A weaker skin barrier: Additional research on the skin barrier function during winter has found one particular component of the skin barrier called ceramides, which can affect acne severity.
 Ceramides are found within skin cells and support the skin barrier function.
 Research has identified that acne patients typically possess lower levels of ceramides than patients with healthy skin, and that the levels of ceramides decrease during the winter season.
 In addition, research has shown that inside clogged pores is an imbalance of ceramides and other fats.
-This has led scientists to believe that a decrease in ceramides may partly explain the observation that acne worsens during the winter season.18-22
+This has led scientists to believe that a decrease in ceramides may partly explain the observation that in some people, acne worsens during the winter season.23-27

 There is not yet enough evidence to support the idea that acne worsens during a particular season.
-However, there is slightly stronger evidence that shows acne worsening during the winter season and improving in the summer.
-Scientists must perform more rigorous and controlled research before we can conclude anything definitively.
+Scientists will need to perform more rigorous and controlled research before we can conclude anything definitively.